Central Library (Milwaukee, Wisconsin): Humanities

 Librarians at the Humanities Desk provide patrons with reference assistance in the areas of religion, philosophy, psychology, education, law, the military and government, language and literature, travel, history, biography, genealogy and the social sciences.
 Staff and volunteers all work to acquire, process, organize, retrieve, copy and preserve materials in these subject areas.
 Some features of the collection are: Local History Collection, Genealogy Collection, the Great Lakes Marine Collection, and Historical Photographs.
 In addition, the Humanities department provides initial reference service to researchers interested in archival collections, such as the City of Milwaukee Archives, the Milwaukee Road Archives, and the Local History Manuscript Collections.

 Periodicals

-This department contains indices published in both paper and online format such as Reader's Guide to Periodical Literature, the Education Index, and EBSCO.
+This department contains indices published in both paper and online format such as Readers' Guide to Periodical Literature, the Education Index, and EBSCO.
 This department also has information to aid with finding consumer information, vehicle valuation, stock prices, tax forms, lottery results and directories of publications.

 The Milwaukee Public Library is a regional depository library for publications of the federal government.
 Each year the library is sent thousands of documents at no charge for the purpose of making them available to the public.